Ecenhead History, Family Crest & Coats of Arms

-Important Dates for the Ecenhead family
+Early History of the Ecenhead family

 This web page shows only a small excerpt of our Ecenhead research.
 Another 218 words (16 lines of text) covering the years 1296, 1376, 1444, 1489, 1676, 1697, 1673, 1699, 1676 and 1697 are included under the topic Early Ecenhead History in all our PDF Extended History products and printed products wherever possible.

 Ecenhead Spelling Variations

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Ecenhead has been spelled Aikenhead, Akenhead, Akynhead, Akynheued, Aikkenhead, Achenhead and many more.

 Early Notables of the Ecenhead family (pre 1700)